MoeweX/MockFog2/README.md

 ## Project Overview

 This project extends and builds upon prior versions of MockFog.
-Depending on the current stage, MockFog2 makes it possible to emulate a fog computing infrastructure, manage the lifecycle of a fog application, and orchestrate experiments with that application:
+Depending on the current **stage** (1, 2, or 3), MockFog2 makes it possible to emulate a fog computing infrastructure, manage the lifecycle of a fog application, and orchestrate experiments with that application:

 ![](misc/Stages.png)